Zephyr RTOS Course: Understanding the Fundamentals

 - Exercise: Using logger module in applications

-- Task scheduling and pre-emption patterns
+- Real-Time Systems Fundamentals - Task scheduling and pre-emption patterns

-- Threads and Task lifecycles
+- Thread management and Task lifecycles

 - Workqueues and their applications